3d-pli/QtSLIX/README.md

 This method for visualizing fiber orientation maps is described in [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3248698/).
 A direct example can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3248698/figure/F5/?report=objectonly).
 There are different ways to visualize the direction maps.
 QtSLIX supports all implemented variants offered by SLIX.
+For the available SLIX options, look [here](https://github.com/3d-pli/slix#visualization-of-parameter-maps).

 When clicking on **Open Directions**, a dialog will open where you can choose the direction maps to visualize.
 After choosing the files, you can choose between the following color maps: